camirian/phase-0-robotics-glossary/GLOSSARY.md

 ---

+## A

+### Ament
+-   **Definition**: The build system used by ROS 2, which is an evolution of the `catkin` build system from ROS 1.
+It provides the tools and logic for processing packages. `ament_cmake` is a specific type of Ament package that uses CMake for its build logic, making it ideal for C++ and mixed-language projects.
+-   **Context/Significance**: We used the `ament_cmake` build type for our `core_robotics_package` because it provides the flexibility to build both our C++ subscriber and Python publisher within the same package, a common practice in professional robotics.

+---

 ## C

 ### Colcon
 -   **Stands For**: **Co**llective **Con**struction
--   **Definition**: The standard build tool for ROS 2.
+-   **Definition**: The standard command-line build tool for ROS 2.
 It's used to compile and build workspaces containing one or more ROS 2 packages, managing dependencies and generating the necessary setup files.
 -   **Context/Significance**: We use `colcon build` to turn our Python and C++ source code into executable nodes that ROS 2 can run.
 Mastering colcon is essential for managing any non-trivial robotics project.

 ---